 If an Arch Pools Premises Staff member audibly detects thunder or visibly observes lightning, the Premises shall be temporarily closed until thirty consecutive minutes have passed without a subsequent thunder boom or lighting strike.
 Arch Pools shall have the authority to close the Premises for the remainder of the day if, in Arch Pools’ reasonable discretion, Premises operations cannot be safely or effectively resumed prior to the scheduled closing time.

-If vomit, feces, or blood is reported or observed in the pool, the Premises may be temporarily closed until such time that corrective action is completed and the pool is restored to the proper sanitary condition.
+If vomit, feces, or blood is reported or observed in the lake, the Premises may be temporarily closed until such time that corrective action is completed and the lake is restored to the proper sanitary condition.

 If there is not sufficient Arch Pools Premises Staff present to safely operate the Premises in accordance with state or local codes or regulations.

 The decision to close the Premises for any of the above reasons shall be made by Arch Pools Premises staff in their reasonable discretion.
-In the event that the Premises is closed for more than three (3) consecutive hours due to Arch Pools Premises Staff shortage, Client shall receive a credit equal to the unstaffed period.
+In the event that the Premises is closed due to Arch Pools Premises Staff shortage, Client shall receive a credit equal to the unstaffed period.
 In the event that the Premises is closed for any other reason, no refund shall be due.

 Other than those expenses listed in the Management Fee description, all Premises operating expenses, including but not limited to the cost of utilities, state or local fees or taxes, Premises landscaping, and trash removal, shall be the financial responsibility of Client.